numaproj/numaflow/docs/user-guide/reference/multi-partition.md

 # Multi-partitioned Edges

-To achieve higher throughput(> 10K but < 25K), users can create multi-partitioned edges.
+To achieve higher throughput(> 10K but < 30K tps), users can create multi-partitioned edges.
 Multi-partitioned edges are only supported for pipelines with JetStream as ISB.
 Please ensure that the JetStream is provisioned with more nodes to support higher throughput.